Achyuth8508/hyper-ledger/README.md

 - **Level-3** → Build a **Spring Boot REST API** that invokes the chaincode and containerize it with Docker

 ---

+## Overview

+This repository contains the implementation for the Hyperledger Fabric Internship Assignment.
+The project involves creating a blockchain-based system for a financial institution to manage and track assets.
+The system supports creating assets, updating asset values, querying the world state to read assets, and retrieving asset transaction history.
+Assets represent accounts with attributes such as DEALERID, MSISDN, MPIN, BALANCE, STATUS, TRANSAMOUNT, TRANSTYPE, and REMARKS.
+The goal is to ensure security, transparency, and immutability of asset records while providing an efficient way to track and manage asset-related transactions and histories.

 ## 🚀 Prerequisites